ishug86/analytics-splunk-app/Blog.md

-## Topic: Separation of duties in the Code Commits with your pipeline
+## Topic: Separation of duties in Code Commits with your pipeline

 Most of the pipelines with Jenkins today are built using [Jenkins shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) .
 These shared libraries provide huge amount of power to the users as well as to the administrators of these libs.